 Let's pretend there's a bizarre circumstance where you don't have a lot of income, but you have $10 million in real estate.
 Then we might use a different formula.
 If you're worth $10 million, then you can probably afford a nicer car than your income would indicate.
 As a general rule, your income is a good indicator of your financial juice, so you have to think about how much you're going to put toward something that's going down in value.
 Rich people don't put a large percentage of their lives in things that are going down in value.
 That's how they became rich.

 We're going to buy on a ratio of our financial situation.
 We're not going to buy a new car—ever—until you're worth at least $1 million.
-You're not going to have the total of all your vehicles—ever, except in very rare circumstances—be over half of your annual income.
+You're not going to have the total of all your vehicles ever—except in very rare circumstances—be over half of your annual income.
 That tells you if you can afford to do something like this.
-Car payments and big car purchases will make you broke and keep you broke until you're not broke anymore.
+Car payments and big car purchases will make you broke and keep you broke.